|Camping:||Apr 18 - Oct 15|

 While staying at the park, explore nearby attractions such as the Union County Museum in the town of Union, take a drive to Eagle Creek to do some fishing or visit any of the many pioneer graveyards.
 Drive to the Oregon Trail Interpretive Center near Baker City, or head east to the Hells Canyon National Recreation Area and the Wallowa-Whitman National Forest.
 The towns of Union and La Grande offer visitors full-service shopping, restaurants, community events and emergency services.
 Whether you are looking for a quiet, out-of-the-way location to spend a night or a week, Catherine Creek State Park can accommodate you.

-- 20 primitive sites with water nearby
+- 20 primitive sites with water nearby (once is accessible)

 - Parking at all sites (can accommodate self-contained RVs)